stashed/docs/docs/guides/latest/advance-use-case/clone-pvc.md

-# Restore Volumes in PVC Template
+# Clone Data Volumes using Stash

-This guide will show you how to restore backed up volumes in PVC Template using Stash.
+Using Stash you can clone data volumes of a workload into a different namespace in a cluster.
+You can provide a template for PVC in `RestoreSession`.
+Stash will create PVCs according to the template, then it will restore data in that PVC.
+Then you can use the cloned PVCs to deploy your desired workload.
+This guide will show you how to clone backed up data into new PVCs using Stash.

 ## Before You Begin